mohit-chawla/recboard/README.md

 **Objectives:**
 Recboard plans to satisfy the following objectives:
-- Create recommendation systems on the fly using a user iterface.
+- Create recommendation systems on the fly via a UI or a command line tool.
-- Visualize training (running locally or remote) and results.
+- Visualize model training (running locally or in a remote machine) and results.
 - Serve the trained model as a REST API.